Eighonet/GCT-TTE/README.md

 *anonymized placeholder for the list of authors*

-You can access inference of our model at [gctte.online](http://gctte.online)
+You can access the inference of our model at [gctte.online](http://gctte.online)

 arXiv PDF: to be added

 # Prerequisites

-**Backend:** please use *application/requirements.txt* in order to compile the environemnt for application.
+**Backend:** please use *application/requirements.txt* in order to compile the environment for the application.

 **Model:**

-Experiments conducted with `CUDA` 10.1 installed.
-The `torch` of version 1.8.1 was used.
-The following libraries must be comparable with the choosen `torch` and `CUDA` versions:
+Experiments were conducted with `CUDA` 10.1 and `torch 1.8.1`.
+The following libraries must be compatible with this software setup:

 - torch-cluster==1.6.0
 - torch-geometric==2.1.0.post1
 - torch-scatter==2.0.8
 - torch-sparse==0.6.12
 - torch-spline-conv==1.2.1

-All other external libraries, which do not depend on `torch` and `CUDA` versions, mentioned in `/model/requirements.txt`.
+All other external libraries, which do not depend on `torch` and `CUDA` versions, are mentioned in `/model/requirements.txt`.

 # Local test